aaltman99/stochastic-pseudobands/scripts/README.md

 Given a set of input parameters (explained below) and input **WFN.h5** file containing many bands, *pseudobands.py* constructs a set of energy slices for both valence and conduction bands, and creates stochastic linear combinations of the bands in each energy slice.
 The stochastic pseudobands in a given slice are all degenerate, with energy equal to the mean energy of the slice.
 There are also a number of **protected bands**, which are simply copied from the input file, and not included in the slicing process.
 These should at least contain the bands for which the self energy is computed.
 The output is a **WFN_SPB.h5** file which has the same format as **WFN.h5** but contains the stochastic pseudobands, and a **phases.h5** file that contains the random coefficients used to construct the valence SPBs.
 Different random coefficients are used for different k-points. **WFN and WFNq are treated simultaneously, and must both be provided as input.**

 ### **Construction Of Slices**
-Slices are constructed according to the input parameters **efrac_v**.
+Slices are constructed according to the input parameters **efrac**.
 Each slice is given as the bands that fit in the energy interval
 		**[E_first, E_last] = [E, E(1 + efrac)]**,
 where
 		**E_first**(interval [*i*]) = **E_last**(interval [*i - 1*]),